jafl/YUI-3-Stockpile/README.md

 To make it easy to contact the owner of a module, all user names are email addresses.
-If all users are on the same mail server, then configure `--mailserver` so users only have to type their username when invoking the command line tools.
+If all users are on the same mail server, then configure `--mailserver` to be the name of the mailserver host so users only have to type their username when invoking the command line tools.

 Authorization
 -------------